tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-partii.md

 Breaking this command down, `echo` says to the command line “read me back all this stuff.”
 Everything within the single quotes (‘) is what you’re asking the command line to read back.

 The second part of the initial command, `> index.html`, includes what is called an append symbol (>).
-While you might know this as the greater than symbol, in this context, it tells the command line to instead place the stuff inside the single quotes into a file called `index.html`, instead of returning it, like the statement it did above.
+While you might know this as the greater than symbol, in this context, it tells the command line to instead place the stuff inside the single quotes into a file called `index.html`, instead of returning it (with `echo`), like the statement it did above.

 The command line won’t confirm that it successfully created the file.
 It will just start a new line and await the next command.